Alternative ways to send email attachments or files

 - Host the file online, either on your own web server, or a cloud storage service like Google Drive, Dropbox, OneDrive or Amazon’s services.

 - Create a landing page and use it to link to your file.
 Some cloud services create these pages by default when you retrieve a shareable link for that file.
+Alternatively, you can use a service like Unbounce.

 - Link to your landing page in your email.